 Workers’ Compensation, Non-Subscribers, and Third Party Claims

 If you or a loved one is injured on the job, you need experienced lawyers on your side that have thorough knowledge of state and federal laws and regulations governing construction sites.
-While each case is different, in order to protect your ability to recover for all of your injuries and damages, you need work injury attorneys – Liggett Law Group on your side.
+While each case is different, in order to protect your ability to recover for all of your injuries and damages, you need experienced construction accident lawyers – Liggett Law Group on your side.

 Contact us online today (806) 744-4878 to schedule a free, confidential consultation with one of our experienced Lubbock construction accident lawyers.
 With us, you will receive the integrity, advocacy, and results you deserve.

 Get a FREE consultation